 top of page

 Lavender - delicate, sweet smell that is floral, herbal, and evergreen woodsy at the same time.
 It has soft, powdery, or smokey notes as well.
 Some lavenders have a more medicinal camphor smell that is closer to the balsamic resin scent of rosemary.
-English Lavender is a softer scent than French Lavender.

 Lavender Blends well with the following on oils